okpunosolomon/Admira-Autonomous-Agent/docs/README.md

-# ⚙️ Modular Documentation — Admira Autonomous Agent
+# ⚙️ Modular Documentation Admira Autonomous Agent
 *Comprehensive Developer & Governance Reference*

 ---

 ## 📘 Overview

-The **Modular Documentation Suite** provides a structured, developer-friendly reference for understanding, maintaining, and extending the **Admira Autonomous Agent** — an enterprise-grade AI-powered student support system built for **Admiral University Nigeria** using **Microsoft Power Platform**.
+The **Modular Documentation Suite** provides a structured, developer-friendly reference for understanding, maintaining, and extending the **Admira Autonomous Agent**, an enterprise-grade AI-powered student support system built for **Admiral University Nigeria** using **Microsoft Power Platform**.

 This documentation is designed for business analysts, developers, and administrators involved in **solution lifecycle management**, ensuring transparency, governance, and continuous scalability.